ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 execution terminates, any other information provided by the contract (post-conditions, exceptions, effects, ...) cannot be assumed.

-In our example, the function requires `y` to be positive to behave correctly.
+For example, the following function requires `y` to be positive to behave correctly.

 ```ocaml {3}
 val eucl_division: int -> int -> int * int